alshival/totk-map/README.md

 - **Shrines**: This layer displays the locations of land shrines.
 - **Korok Seeds**: This layer marks the locations of korok seeds, including both regular and sky korok seeds.
 - **Zonai Dispensers**: This layer indicates the locations of Zonai dispensers and provides information about the Zonai devices they offer.
+- **General Shops**: This layer marks general shops on the map.
+Clicking on a shop reveals information about the items for sale.
+- **Armor Shops**: This layer marks armor shops on the map.
+Clicking on a shop reveals information about the items for sale.

 You can download the `totk-map.html` file and open it in your browser, or embed it in a site somewhere.
 On moble devices, it is easier to download the `totk-map.zip` file and extract it, then open the HTML file.

 The map above shows the location of all Korok seeds in the Legend of Zelda: Tears of the Kingdom.